Sarah Harmer: Activism

 In 2005, Harmer co-founded PERL (Protecting Escarpment Rural Land), an organization which campaigned to protect the Niagara Escarpment from a proposed gravel development which would see some parts of wilderness near the escarpment removed.
 To support the organization, she and her acoustic band embarked on a tour of the escarpment, hiking the Bruce Trail and performing at theatres and community halls in towns along the way.
 A documentary DVD of this tour was released in 2006 as Escarpment Blues.
 Harmer also coauthored a book about the campaign, The Last Stand: A Journey Through the Ancient Cliff-Face Forest of the Niagara Escarpment, which was published in 2007.
 In October 2012, PERL won their case against the development.

 Harmer has performed and canvassed in support of the NDP and politician Marilyn Churley, who also promoted the protection of the Niagara Escarpment.
 She has also performed in support of Ontario Green Party Leader and MPP Mike Schreiner.

 On March 24, 2018, she joined the demonstration at Kinder Morgan's Burnaby Terminal to protest against the expansion of the Trans Mountain pipeline.

 In February 2019, she spoke against the Ontario government's proposed Bill 66 at a Kingston City Council meeting.

 In January 2022, Sarah helped launch the Reform Gravel Mining Coalition with co-chair Graham Flint.
 The RGMC seeks to reform the gravel mining industry in Ontario.

+At the Juno Awards of 2025, Harmer was presented with the Juno Humanitarian Award in honour of her environmental activism.